-We could build model from scratch, but there are other already trained models on similar tasks which we could use.
-For this we use the Tensorflow Object Detection API, because it makes easy to construct, train and deploy object detection models.
-This API also has number of different trained models, therefore we can choose best suitable model for our needs.
-These models are not trained for detecting license plates, but we can use them and fine-tune them on our dataset for our specific task (Transfer learning).
+We could build the model from scratch, but there are other already trained models on similar tasks which we could use.
+For this, we use the Tensorflow Object Detection API, because it makes it easy to construct, train and deploy object detection models.
+This API also has a number of different trained models; therefore we can choose the best suitable model for our needs.
+These models are not trained for detecting license plates, but we can use them and fine-tune them on our dataset for our specific task Transfer learning.

 Although Faster R-CNN has magnificent accuracy, this model is very slow.
-Cameras send frames every few seconds and we must process the images and detect all license plates in short period of time so our system would be efficient.
-With advanced hardware this is achievable but also very expensive.
-Also it is not scalable - If we add more cameras, the cost will increase rapidly.
+Cameras send frames every few seconds, and we must process the images and detect all license plates in a short period of time so our system would be efficient.
+With advanced hardware, this is achievable but also very expensive.
+Also, it is not scalable – If we add more cameras, the cost will increase rapidly.

 SSD MobileNet is a lot faster than Faster R-CNN but it has lower accuracy.
-Is there a way we could improve accuracy of our system with SSD MobileNet as object detection model, but without losing too much speed ?
-Well, this is task of the next part in our system.
+Is there a way we could improve accuracy of our system with SSD MobileNet as an object detection model, but without losing too much speed?
+Well, this is the task of the next part of our system.

-Task of this model is to give us finer and better detections of license plates.
-Idea is simple: For each detection in a frame we send a bounding box of detected license plates to a landmark detection model to find corners of a specific license plate.
+The task of this model is to give us finer and better detections of license plates.
+The idea is simple: For each detection in a frame we send a bounding box of detected license plates to a landmark detection model to find corners of a specific license plate.

 We built this model from scratch in KERAS with Tensorflow as backend.
-By using a Convolutional Neural Network (CNN) that takes image with 100x100 size of car with license plate as input, and outputs x,y coordinates for all 4 corners of license plate.
+By using a Convolutional Neural Network (CNN) that takes an image with 100×100 size of car with license plate as input, and outputs x,y coordinates for all 4 corners of license plate.

 The model was trained on 20.000 images of license plates and annotations of the license plate corners.
 By detecting corners, we have a much better approximation of license plate location, and thus, improved precision.

-The model is not complex (for CNN) - we set up simple neural network architecture with 2 convolutional layers followed by 2 fully connected dense layers and output layer (model has 3 million trainable parameters) , therefore its predictions are very fast (3 ms per license plate on 2,4 GHz Intel Core i7) and have tiny effect on the speed of detections, so this gives us precisely what we want.
+The model is not complex (for CNN) – we set up simple neural network architecture with two convolutional layers followed by two fully connected dense layers and an output layer (the model has 3 million trainable parameters), therefore its predictions are very fast (3 ms per license plate on 2,4 GHz Intel Core i7) and have a tiny effect on the speed of detections, so this gives us precisely what we want.

-But with this model we gain another huge advantage.
+But with this model, we gain another huge advantage.
 Object detection models always output rectangular shapes of their detections.
-Because of the angle of the camera watching the traffic, license plates on the frames don't have proper rectangular form.
-With corner detection we can get much finer detection and practically get some quadrangular shapes of the detected license plates.
+Because of the angle of the camera watching the traffic, license plates on the frames don’t have a proper rectangular form.
+With corner detection, we can get much finer detection and practically get some quadrangular shapes of the detected license plates.

-It is important to notice that we expand the bounding box of detected license plate because we want bigger context and more information for our landmark detection model to achieve better generalization.
+It is important to notice that we expand the bounding box of detected license plates because we want a bigger context and more information for our landmark detection model to achieve better generalization.

-Another reason is mentioned lower accuracy of SSD MobileNet - this model sometime returns bounding box which doesn’t cover whole license plate.
+Another reason is mentioned lower accuracy of SSD MobileNet – this model sometime returns a bounding box that doesn’t cover the whole license plate.

 The purpose of the REST API is coordination between cameras and deep learning models for detection.
-App takes requests (video streams frame by frame) from client (traffic cameras) and delegates them to the previously mentioned modules.
-After detection and blurring part frame is sent back to client.
-We got additional significant boost in the computational speed, by building a Tensorflow package from the source code.
+The app takes requests (video streams frame by frame) from clients (traffic cameras) and delegates them to the previously mentioned modules.
+After detection and blurring part frame is sent back to the client.
+We got an additional significant boost in the computational speed, by building a Tensorflow package from the source code.